amitrayblr/powerbi-projects/co2-emissions-report/README.md

 - CO2 emissions by fuel or industry type and by sector

 ## Interactivity
 The report includes slicers to filter by year and tooltips to view emissions data for individual countries.
-Hovering over charts provides more details.
+Hovering over yearly emission trends shows the year on year percentage increase for each country.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-annual-growth.png?raw=true)

+Hovering over the annual CO2 emissions per year gives you the top 5 emitters for the year.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-top-5.png?raw=true)

+Hovering over a country on the world map gives you a breakdown of CO2 emissions by sector.

 ![Main Report](https://github.com/amitrayblr/powerbi-projects/blob/main/co2-emissions-report/Images/co2-emissions-sector.png?raw=true)